vinland-technology/flict/SETTINGS.md

 most preferred license.
 By default flict counts how many other licenses each license is compatible with.
 The more licenses a license is compatible with the more preferred it will be.
-If two licenses have the same number of compatibilities alpabetical order will be used to chose license.
+If two licenses have the same number of compatibilities, alpabetical order will be used to chose license.

 If you want to provide your own ordered list of license preference, you do this like this: